Lisa Nowak: Evidence

 On April 10, 2007, Florida prosecutors released more material in the case.
 The previous week, the trial judge had agreed to unseal some of the documents that described items found in Nowak's car after her arrest.
 Among these items were a handwritten note on USS Nimitz stationery listing Shipman's flight information and one on "Flight Controller's Log" paper listing more than 24 items, including sneakers, plastic gloves, contacts, cash, an umbrella, and black sweats.
 A floppy disk contained two photographs of Nowak riding in a bicycle race, and 15 images depicting an unidentified woman in different stages of undress.
 An evidence report dated March 15 indicated that nearly all of the photographs and drawings depicted scenes of bondage.
-Also found were $585.00 and £41.00 (GBP) in cash and four brown paper bags with 69 orange pills that were not publicly identified.
+Also found were $585 and £41 (GBP) in cash, and four brown paper bags with 69 orange pills that were not publicly identified.
 Investigators also examined two USB flash drives found in the car.
 They contained family pictures, digital movies, and NASA-related materials.
 Investigators concluded that the information on the disk and USB drives did not have any direct relationship to the alleged kidnapping attempt.

 Oefelein had provided Nowak with a cell phone to communicate with him.
-Phone records show that she called him at least twelve times, and sent seven text messages the day after he returned from his Space Shuttle flight on December 22, 2006, that he did not retrieve until December 24, when they had a seven-minute conversation.
-During December and January, over one hundred calls were made, although it is unclear who called whom.
-Under questioning by NASA and military investigators, Oefelein reportedly stated that he had broken off the relationship with Nowak.
+Phone records show that she called him at least twelve times and sent seven text messages the day after he returned from his Space Shuttle flight on December 22, 2006, that he did not retrieve until December 24, when they had a seven-minute conversation.
+During December and January, over 100 calls were made, although it is unclear who called whom.
+Under questioning by NASA and military investigators, Oefelein reportedly stated that he had ended their romantic relationship.
 He did, however, have lunch with her in his apartment at least once in January, they continued to train together for the bicycle race, and they went to the gym together.

-On May 11, 2007, authorities released a surveillance video from the Orlando International Airport terminal showing Nowak waiting for nearly an hour, standing near the baggage claim, then donning a trench coat and following Shipman after she retrieved her bags.
+On May 11, 2007, authorities released a surveillance video from Orlando International Airport terminal showing Nowak waiting for nearly an hour, standing near the baggage claim, then donning a trench coat and following Shipman after she retrieved her bags.